Last updated for iOS 8 on September 28, 2014

 If you open up Settings on your device when view the Profiles under General, you should see your pairing profile, and a restriction preventing the device from pairing with any new devices.

 Now lets say a few months go by and you decide you want to pair your device with a computer at work, or some other machine.
-To unlock the pairing again, you’ll need the computer you originally set this up with (unless you’ve backed up your pairing record and set up Configurator somewhere else).
+If you set a removal password on the profile, you can enter that and simply remove the lock.
+If you didn’t, then you’ll only be able to remove the lock if you’ve supervised the device, which uses special supervisor certificates to authenticate on the device (stored on your keychain).
+To unlock the pairing in this fashion, you’ll need the computer you originally set this up with (unless you’ve backed up your pairing record and set up Configurator somewhere else).
 Launch the Configurator and click on the Supervise tab and click on your device.

 In the profiles window, you should see the Pairing Profile you created.
 Double-click on it, and bring up the same restrictions window you used to restrict pairing.
 Now, simply put a checkmark to allow pairing with non-Configurator hosts, and click Save.
 Click Refresh and revisit the setting to ensure that the change took.
 You can then disconnect your device and connect it up to any other machine to pair with it.
 (NOTE: If you run into issues, try power cycling the device for the setting to take).
 You should be prompted with a Trust dialog prior to pairing, just like old times.
 Just be sure to disable pairing again when you’re finished, using the same steps.

 The advantage to this technique is very good pairing security.
 In fact, in order to remove the supervision profile, the intruder would need to erase the contents of your device.
 Someone would need to have physical possession to and full access to both your iOS device and your desktop computer in order to undo this pairing lock to perform a forensic extraction or any other kind of analysis.